 - dry or cracking skin

-- swelling or pain in the fingernails or toenails
+- swelling, pain, or changes in the fingernails or toenails

 - red, watery, or itchy eye(s)

 - red or swollen eyelid(s)

 - increased hair growth on head, face, eyelashes, or chest

 - numbness, tingling, pain, or burning in arms or legs